Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Introduction

 \section{Introduction}

 More than a century after the foundations of thermodynamics and equilibrium statistical mechanics have been laid, the field of nonequilibrium physics remains an area of active research.
 The study of how macroscopic properties arise from microscopic quantum dynamics, initiated the development of quantum thermodynamics~\cite{Talkner2020Colloquium,Millen_2016Perspective,binder2018thermodynamics}.
-Significant breakthroughs on the theory side include the widely-applicable eigenstate thermalization hypothesis~\cite{Deutsch1991Quantum,Srednicki1994thermalization,rigol2008thermalization,d2016quantum,Deutsch_2018Eigenstate}, and a handful of interesting cases of its violation~\cite{Nandkishore2015Many-Body,Abanin2019Colloquium,serbyn2021quantum}; at the same time, ongoing experimental progress made it possible to cool down systems to temperatures dominated by quantum over thermal fluctuations~\cite{an2015experimental,blatt2012quantum,gross2017quantum,schafer2020tools}.
+Significant theorerical breakthroughs include the widely-applicable eigenstate thermalization hypothesis~\cite{Deutsch1991Quantum,Srednicki1994thermalization,rigol2008thermalization,d2016quantum,Deutsch_2018Eigenstate}, and a handful of interesting cases of its violation~\cite{Nandkishore2015Many-Body,Abanin2019Colloquium,serbyn2021quantum}; at the same time, ongoing experimental progress made it possible to cool down highly controlled systems to temperatures dominated by quantum rather than thermal fluctuations~\cite{an2015experimental,blatt2012quantum,gross2017quantum,schafer2020tools}.
 Despite this progress, we still lack a comprehensive theoretical framework or a complete set of principles to describe macroscopic phenomena in nonequilibrium physics.

 A remarkable achievement in the field is the Jarzynski equality~\cite{Jarzynski1997Nonequilibrium,broedersz2022twenty}.
-It establishes a mathematical relation between the work $W$ applied in a time dependent process, and the free energy difference $\Delta F$ between the initial and final thermal ensemble:
+It establishes a mathematical relation between the work $W$ applied in a time-dependent process, and the free energy difference $\Delta F$ between the initial thermal ensemble and the thermal ensemble associated with the final Hamiltonian:

-where $\beta=(k_\mathrm{B} T)^{-1}$ is the inverse temperature with $k_\mathrm{B}$ the Boltzmann constant, and $W_\mathrm{diss}=W-\Delta F$ is the dissipated work done during the process; the average $\langle\cdot\rangle_{P(W)}$ is performed over the work distribution ${P(W)}$ obtained from repeated applications of the protocol.
-Remarkably, Eq.~\eqref{eq:Jarzynski} holds for any nonequilibrium protocol without restrictions and for close-to-equilibrium processes it reduces to the well-known fluctuation-dissipation theorem~\cite{Jarzynski1997Nonequilibrium}.
+where $\beta=T^{-1}$ is the inverse temperature (we work in units $k_\mathrm{B}=1$, $\hbar=1$), and $W_\mathrm{diss}=W-\Delta F$ is the dissipated work done during the process; the average $\langle\cdot\rangle_{P(W)}$ is performed over the work distribution ${P(W)}$ obtained from repeated applications of the protocol.
+Remarkably, Eq.~\eqref{eq:Jarzynski} holds for any nonequilibrium protocol without restrictions; for close-to-equilibrium processes it reduces to the well-known fluctuation-dissipation theorem~\cite{Jarzynski1997Nonequilibrium}.